This post is about how to invest in a bear market. This post is about how to trade in a bear market.

 - Interest rates usually go down a little during equities bear markets.
 This means that the investor is earnings a capital gains when he/she sells the bond at the bottom of the equities bear market.

 This strategy works most of the time, but not always.
 Sometimes interest rates RISE during an equities bear market and economic recession.
-For example, the 10 year Treasury yield went up during the 1969-1970 and 1973-1974 bear markets.
+For example, the 10 year Treasury yield went up during the 1969-1970 and 1973-1974 bear markets, so bond market investors would have lost money.
+The 10 year yield went down during the 2000-2002 and 2007-2009 bear markets, so bond market investors would have made money.

 Buy inverse ETFs

 Other investors try to amplify these profits by buying leveraged inverse ETFs.
 This is not a good idea.
 Inverse ETFs are meant to be traded.
-They are not meant to be held as long term positions during bear markets.
+They are not meant to be held as long term positions during bear markets because leveraged ETFs have erosion problems.

 ETF erosion is generally a bigger problem during bear markets than in bull markets.
 This means that erosion can have a detrimental impact on leveraged inverse ETFs during bear markets.

-Here’s SKF, the financial sectors 2x leveraged inverse ETF.
-Notice how it didn’t make a new high from October 2008 to March 2009.
+An inverse ETF that matched XLF should have made a new high from October 2008 to March 2009.
+SKF didn’t make a new high from October 2008 to March 2009.
 This is due to ETF erosion.

 Shift to 100% cash

-This is a good strategy for investing during bear markets.
-You don’t always have hold a position.
+A good bear market investing strategy is to shift to 100% cash.
+You don’t always have to hold a position.
 Sitting on 100% cash and making $0 IS MAKING MONEY when everyone around you is losing money during a bear market.
 Becoming richer/poorer is a relative term.
+If other investors’ portfolios are down -30% and you’re flat, you are beating the average and index!

+This bear market strategy is simple.
 Shift to 100% cash when you expect a bear market to start.
-Shift back to 100% long only when you think that the bear market is over and that a bull market is about to begin.
+Shift back to 100% long only when you think that the bear market is over and that a new bull market is about to begin.

 Shift to short term Treasury bonds

-This is a good investment strategy that I might use during the next bear market.
+The best bear market strategy is one that I might use during the next bear market.
 Bear markets usually last at least 1-2 years.
 This means that you can:

 - Sell all your stocks when you think an equities bear market is imminent.